 Plants contain a wide variety of antioxidant phytochemicals or bioactive molecules, which can neutralize the free radicals and thus retard the progress of many chronic diseases.
 The intake of natural antioxidants has been associated with reduced risk of cancer, cardiovascular disease, diabetes and diseases associated with ageing.
 It can be concluded from the above results that R. hemisphaerica extract exhibited antimicrobial activity only against S. aureus.
-The extracts provided better antioxidative activity as compared with to the Hela cells as well as human lymphocytes.
+The extracts provided better antioxidative activity as compared with synthetic antioxidants.
+The extracts were toxic to the Hela cells as well as human lymphocytes.
 Hence, the R. hemisphaerica extract may be exploited as a natural antioxidant and health promoting agent.